yingweiwo

 Additional Infomation

-N-acetylglycine is an N-acylglycine where the acyl group is specified as acetyl.
-It has a role as a human metabolite.
-It is a N-acetyl-amino acid and a N-acylglycine.
-It is a conjugate acid of a N-acetylglycinate.
+N-acetylglycine is an N-acylglycine, where the acyl group is specifically defined as an acetyl group.
+It is a human metabolite.
+It is an N-acetyl amino acid and an N-acylglycine.
+It is the conjugate acid of N-acetylglycine.
+N-acetylglycine has been reported to exist in fruit flies, Candida tropicalis, and other organisms with relevant data.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.